 - Paraneoplastic syndromes.

 Regular monitoring and reviews are aimed at early detection and treatment of complications.
-Monitoring includes a general review of symptoms, nutrition etc; and also:
+Monitoring includes:

 - Blood pressure monitoring.

 - Lung function tests and chest CT scan.

 - 'Expert patient' programmes and the Scleroderma Society.

 - Awareness of urgent problems such as renal crisis or intestinal obstruction symptoms.

 - Physiotherapy to promote joint mobility and muscle strength.

 - Home exercises to maintain range of motion (such as gentle mouth, face and hand stretches).